-Who should submit the Graduate Non-Degree Seeking Application:
+Who should use the Graduate Non-Degree Seeking Application?

-Go to Application for Non-Degree Seeking Graduate Student
+About the Application Process for Non-Degree Seeking Graduate Students

 In some instances, the assessment of your application can be completed by the Institute for Academic Outreach or Graduate Studies (as is often the case with Non-Degree Seeking students).
 However, for classes in areas that require certain pre-requisites, your file will need to be reviewed by faculty in the appropriate department.
 Our faculty might even call or e-mail you to ask you to clarify your background.
 This isn’t done to scrutinize you, but to make sure you’re ready for the learning experience you are about to undertake.
 Truman’s programs have a reputation for quality.
 We want to make sure you are prepared for the rigorous learning experience our programs offer!